 And when she’d first seen the Queen from the back seat of Cynthia’s preposterous little car, she knew she was headed to exactly where she should be.
 She couldn’t stop smiling, until, abruptly, a lump formed in her throat and her eyes misted with tears.

 “I made it, Zahir,” she whispered.
 “I made it.”

 She sobered as she thought of him, of all he’d done for her, and all that she might still need to do on her own.

 But that wasn’t for today.
 Today was for celebration and thankfulness.
 Getting up from the bed, she opened her case, pulled out all the little plastic sacks of spices and herbs she’d packed, and sighed with relief.
 Not a one had opened or torn.
 Even so, she could smell their pungent bouquet right through the protective wrappings.
 Rauvolfia, Serpentina, Jaiphal, Javitri, Khus Khus, Ashwagandha and more — why did cinnamon always smell the strongest?
 There were dozens of varieties that she’d stuffed inside shirt sleeves and trouser legs and white cotton gym socks, just like a drug dealer might hide a stash.
 The TSA had missed them completely.
 They’d even affixed a sticker to the top of her bag: “Checked by Homeland Security.”

 Author Bio and Links

-Tricia Downing will be awarding a $50 Amazon or Barnes and Noble gift card to a randomly drawn winner via Rafflecopter during the tour.
+Patricia V. Davis will be awarding a $25 Amazon/Barnes & Noble gift card to a randomly drawn winner via Rafflecopter.
 Find out more here.

-Follow Tricia on the rest of her Goddess Fish tour here.
+Follow Patricia on the rest of her Goddess Fish tour here.